-- Los Angeles lists development of a tenants’ “Right to Counsel” ordinanceA law adopted by a local government pertaining to an issue within its legal power. as a strategy it intends to pursue in its recently released Assessment of Fair Housing: Goals and Strategies Section.
+Los Angeles lists development of a tenants’ “Right to Counsel” ordinanceA law adopted by a local government pertaining to an issue within its legal power. as a strategy it intends to pursue in its recently released Assessment of Fair Housing: Goals and Strategies Section.
 More information on the ordinance is available on p.12 of the assessment.

 - The National Coalition for a Civil Right to Counsel is a coalition of groups that advocates for “a right to counsel for low-income people in civil cases that involve basic human needs such as shelter, safety, sustenance, health, and child custody.”
 Its website provides resources and tracks legislative developments across the country.